pbrogan12/chem/Chapter-6.md

 ---

-## 6-6 Assesing Normality
+## 6-6 Assessing Normality
 ---

-> A **normal quantile plot** (or **normal probability plot**) is a graph of points (x,y) where each x value is from the orginal set of sample data, and each y value is the corresponding z score that is a quantile value expected from the standard normal distribution.
+> A **normal quantile plot** (or **normal probability plot**) is a graph of points (x,y) where each x value is from the original set of sample data, and each y value is the corresponding z score that is a quantile value expected from the standard normal distribution.

 ---